soposilverhawk/redseam-clothing/README.md

-# Project Name - Designo Website
+# Project Name - RedSeam clothing
 This is a solution to the [Redberry Bootcamp ecommerce website - RedSeam Clothing]

 # The challenge